North America4-minute read

 Sid Gold’s Request Room, Nashville

 Paul Devitt is the owner of Sid Gold’s Request Room, a chain of karaoke piano bars in New York City, Detroit and Nashville.
-The latter is the only open venue at present, though the New York branch is due to celebrate its five-year anniversary this year.
+The latter is the only open venue at present, though the New York branch celebrated its five-year anniversary in 2020.
 Devitt talks about his history and his hopes for 2021...

 What I love about my work is the diversity, the different crowds and different people that come into Sid’s.
 I used to run a place called Beauty Bar which was a bar in an old beauty salon in NYC.
 The gimmick was that for $10 you get a drink and a manicure.
 I met people from all over the world there and I love the fact that they appreciated the whole vibe and the nostalgia, which is really what it’s all about.
 Sid Gold’s is the same way.
 It’s all very vintage and retro, which is my vibe – it’s what I do.